rafatahmed/rafatahmed/README.md

 ### Hi there 👋

+My name is Rafat Al Khashan, and I am a Agronomy researcher/developer based in Amman, Jordan.
+I hold a BSc in Plant Production from the Jordan University of Science and Technology.
+I am currently a Agronomy researcher at the North Station in Jordan Agriculture Ministry.

+My speciality is Precision Crop Production.
+I have developed algorithms and created tools for Crop Nutrition under Hydroponic and Aeroponic Systems, Protective Agriculture system to minimized the Energy consumption.
+Nevertheless, my current research investigates the potentials of maximize Quality on citrus production problem, which can ultimately lead to Maximized the Production Marketable yeild.
+More specifically, I am interested in the Digitalization of the Farm Scout as part of Precision Agriculture System.

 <!--
 **rafatahmed/rafatahmed** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.